Codey-LAB/Multi-LLM-API-Gateway/README.md

 #### Perfect for non-public spaces

-- A standalone PySide6 desktop client is included: `mcp_desktop.py`
+- A standalone PySide6 desktop client is included: `hub.py`, with help of ClaudeAi, was to lazy 😄
 - Features: Chat tab, Tools inspector, Settings (provider/model override, font size), Logs — all saved locally in `~/.mcp_desktop.json`.
 Token never leaves your machine except to your own Hub.
 - more about the [Desktop Client](DESKTOP_CLIENT/README.md)